stacks-network/clarity-wasm/.github/PULL_REQUEST_TEMPLATE.md

 4. Link to relevant issues and documentation
 5. Provide examples of use cases with code samples and applicable acceptance criteria

-Example:
-As a Blockstack developer, I would like to encrypt files using the app private key.
+Example: As a Stacks developer, I would like to encrypt files using the app private key.
 This is needed because storing unencrypted files is unacceptable.
 This pull request adds the `encryptContent` function which will take a string and encrypt it using the app private key.

 ```
 encryptContent('my data')